 Do I have to restate or refile my previous accounts to receive R&D tax credits?

-Generally, you don’t need to restate or refile.
-Claims are treated as a prior-year tax adjustment, meaning they are made through your corporation tax return (CT600) instead of changing your published statutory accounts.
-This allows you to claim for qualifying R&D costs up to two years after the end of the accounting period.
+Generally, it is not necessary to restate or refile your statutory accounts when making an R&D claim.
+Claims are treated as a prior-year tax adjustment, which means they are submitted through your Corporation Tax Return (CT600) rather than changing your published statutory accounts.
+This approach gives businesses the opportunity to claim relief for qualifying R&D expenditure for up to two years after the end of the accounting period.

 You can alternatively choose to amend your prior-year accounts.
-Some businesses do this to show the R&D tax credit as income or to restate tax balances, but it’s not a requirement for HMRC.
+Some businesses do this to recognise the R&D tax credit as income or to adjust reported tax balances.
+However, it’s not a requirement for HMRC.

 Get Started